solo-io/gloo/docs/README.md

   3. "oldVersions" is the list of supported tags/branches which are behind latest.

 `build-docs.sh` clones gloo into a subdir, checks the repo out at each "version", and copies the [content](content) directory to a temporary location.
-The master branch is then checked out, and each "version" of the docs are built by replacing the master's content directory with content previously stored for that "version".
+The main branch is then checked out, and each "version" of the docs are built by replacing the main's content directory with content previously stored for that "version".
 The built docs are then moved into `docs/ci/public/edge/<tag>`.
 Once each version has been built, the whole folder can be deployed to firebase using the following command:

 `firebase deploy --only hosting --project=solo-corp --config=ci/firebase.json`

-Building the docs from master allows us to make changes to the way the docs are packaged and published without needing to backport the changes each time.
+Building the docs from main allows us to make changes to the way the docs are packaged and published without needing to backport the changes each time.
 This allows the build, and styles to remain consistent.